SETA - SElf-driving TA-xi service

 The recharge thread is initially waiting and will check the battery levels only after receiving the notification on the shared dummy object.

-As we know, the MQTT module receives races message for it’s own district, and its callbacks can in turn call methods (which basically function like threads).
-Upon completion of the function that takes care of the run we notify the dummy object through notify()
+The MQTT module receives ride messages for its own district, and its callbacks can call methods (which function like threads).
+Upon completion of the function that handles the ride, we notify the dummy object through notify().

 Local statistics